thimblebird/edgy-foliage/README.md

 # Edgy Foliage

-Makes foliage in Minecraft all hip and fancy.
+Makes Grass and Stuff in Minecraft all hip and fancy.

 <!-- ## Features